 Friday night.
 Bobby Brown at Love.
-Me and the girls go, looking cute with just a little slutty twist.
-It works for us.
-I’m in a pretty good mood, well trying to be anyway.
+Me and the girls go, looking cute.
+I’m in a pretty good mood.
+Well, trying to be anyway.
 And I’m determined to not let the events of the past few weeks kill my night.

 Then the phone rings.